Energy-saving tips and how-to videos

 Save energy on lighting your home

-Lighting accounts for about three per cent of a home’s total energy use.1 In addition to replacing older incandescent and halogen with energy-efficient LED lighting, you can take some simple actions to both save energy and enhance your home’s lighting.
+Lighting accounts for over four per cent of a home’s total energy use.1 In addition to replacing older incandescent and halogen with energy-efficient LED lighting, you can take some simple actions to both save energy and enhance your home’s lighting.

 Make the most of natural light